raghudotcc/simply-jekyll/README.md

 ## How can I participate?

 Open an issue to share feedback or propose features.
-Star the repo if you like it ! 🌟
+Star the repo if you like it! 🌟

 ## How do I customize this for my needs?